sergenikov/rest-service-java/README.md

 ### Lacking
 1. Updating of Appointments
-2. Removing of Appointments
-3. Updating of Doctors and Patients
+2. Updating of Doctors and Patients